Sanctuary of Monte Sant'Angelo: Architecture

-Saint Michael's grotto in 2017.
+Saint Michael's grotto in 2023.

 The complex of buildings consists of the Battistero di San Giovanni in Tumba, damaged in 1942, and the Church of Santa Maria Maggiore.
 The baptistery presents a rectangular storey on which rests an octagon supporting an elliptical section and a high drum that supports the cupola.
 The church erected in the eleventh century by Archbishop Leone stands upon the remains of an ancient necropolis.
 A few remnants attest to its once-rich fresco decoration.

 The Castello was enlarged by the Normans upon an episcopal residence of Orso, Bishop of Benevento, to provide a suitable seat for the Honor Montis Sancti Angeli, further modified by Frederick II.
 The massive, octagonal campanile was built in the late 13th century by Frederick II as a watchtower.
 It was turned into a bell tower by Charles I of Anjou.

 Behind a forecourt the sanctuary presents a portico of two Gothic arches, the right one of 1395 by the local architect Simone, the left one a reconstruction of 1865.
 From the portico steps lead down to the low arched nave.
 The cavern can be accessed from a Romanesque portal, called the Portale del Toro ("Gate of the Bull"): the doors, in bronze, were made in Constantinople in 1076, the donation of an Amalfitan noble.
 They are divided into 24 panels portraying episodes of angels from the Old and New Testaments.

 The archaic cavern opening to the left, with its holy well, is full of votive offerings, especially the 12th century marble bishop's throne supported on crouching lions.
 Among the ex voto objects is a statue of the Archangel by Andrea Sansovino.

-Statue of Saint Michael overlooking the entrance of the Sanctuary.
+The venerated statue of Saint Michael the Archangel in the main altar of the Sanctuary grotto.